 "I found it difficult to sleep and eat.
 I was under intense, spiralling pressure and felt I was falling to pieces.
 Looking back, I suppose I was having some kind of a nervous breakdown."

-The Trick cast — Victoria Hamilton as Ruth Jones
+The Trick cast — Victoria Hamilton on playing Ruth Jones

 Professor Philip Jones’ wife Ruth was fiercely supportive of her husband and fought to exonerate him and the science itself.
 She’s played by Victoria Hamilton, who’s best known for playing The Queen Mother in the first two series of The Crown.
 Victoria has also starred in Doctor Foster, Life, Cobra and Larkrise to Candleford.
 She’s also taken on period dramas, for example the TV adaptation of Pride and Prejudice in which she played Mrs Forster.

-George MacKay will also star in the drama, although his role hasn’t yet been revealed.
-He previously played Lewis Aldridge in the series The Outcast, about a young boy struggling to fit into post-war English life after witnessing the death of his mother.
-He also starred in the 2014 film Pride and the Stephen King inspired show 11/22/63 you’ll see him in the upcoming Steven Spielberg pre-war film Munich, due to be released this year.
+George MacKay previously played Lewis Aldridge in the series The Outcast, about a young boy struggling to fit into post-war English life after witnessing the death of his mother.
+He also starred in the 2014 film Pride and the Stephen King inspired show 11/22/63 you’ll see him in the upcoming Steven Spielberg pre-war film Munich — The Edge of War, released on Netflix in early 2022.
+He's currently filming another BBC1 drama The Gallows Pole.

 The Trick cast — Jerome Flynn

-Again it’s unclear what role Jerome will play in The Trick, but the actor is best known for his role as Paddy Garvey in the much loved 1990s series Soldier Soldier.
+Jerome Flynn plays Neil Wallis in The Trick, but the actor is best known for his role as Paddy Garvey in the much loved 1990s series Soldier Soldier.
 Jerome also appeared as Bronn in Game of Thrones and has had roles in Ripper Street, Black Mirror and Badger.

 Who else is starring in The Trick?